Super-Eddington accretion in protogalactic cores: Conclusions

 \section{Conclusions}

-Through a large suite of high‑resolution hydrodynamical simulations, we followed the growth of a BH seed accreting in the centre of a gas‑rich protogalaxy at $z \sim 15$.
-By implementing an SE accretion prescription based on the slim‑disc model, we systematically assessed the impact of the initial seed mass, feedback efficiency, BH spin, and SF on the resulting BH growth.
-Our results can be summarised as follow: \begin{enumerate}[label=(\it \roman*)] \item SE accretion is highly efficient: it enables the BH to accrete nearly all the available gas in its surroundings, regardless of its initial mass and spin.
-In our simulations, all BHs accrete a total mass ranging from $10^4$ to $10^5~\msun$ within the first $10^3$--$10^4$~yr, after which the growth nearly saturates, due to the absence of any global mechanism to replenish gas in the central region.
+Through a large suite of high-resolution hydrodynamical simulations, we followed the growth of a BH seed accreting in the centre of a gas-rich protogalaxy at $z \sim 15$.
+By implementing an SE accretion prescription based on the slim-disc model, we systematically assessed the impact of the initial seed mass, feedback efficiency, BH spin, and SF on the resulting BH growth.
+Our results are summarised as follows: \begin{enumerate}[label=(\it \roman*)] \item The SE accretion is highly efficient.
+The SE accretion enables the BH to accrete nearly all the available gas in its surroundings, regardless of its initial mass and spin.
+In our simulations, all BHs accrete a total mass ranging from $10^4$ to $10^5~\msun$ within the first $10^3$--$10^4$~yr, after which the growth nearly saturates due to the absence of any global mechanism to replenish gas in the central region.

-\item Feedback is the main factor influencing accretion, as it reduces the accreted mass both directly, through outflows, and indirectly, by altering the dynamics of the BH through the formation of different stellar distributions.
+\item When a sufficient amount of gas is available, feedback becomes the main factor influencing accretion.
+It reduces the accreted mass both directly, through the redistribution of energy, and indirectly, by altering the dynamics of the BH through the formation of different stellar distributions.
 Nonetheless, even in the presence of strong feedback, BHs grow significantly more than in the Eddington-limited case, wherein the final mass of the BH still shows a strong dependence on the seed mass.

+\item When feedback is weak, accretion becomes so efficient and tightly regulated by the initial gas reservoir that the system rapidly loses memory of the seed mass.
+This behaviour is particularly interesting in the context of BH seeding mechanisms, as it implies that different seed formation channels may converge to similar early growth histories.
+When feedback is strong, by contrast, the final BH masses do not converge to the same value, yet they still do not show any clear dependence on the initial seed mass, further reinforcing the idea that the early growth phase is largely insensitive to the details of the seeding mechanism.

-\item After less than a Myr, none of the BHs experience significant further growth, as the gas in the immediate vicinity has been consumed.
+\item After less than a megayear, none of the BHs experience significant further growth, as the gas in the immediate vicinity has been consumed.
 While SF competes for gas and slightly reduces BH growth, its effect is subdominant because the majority of the accretion occurs on very short timescales ($\lesssim10^4$~yr).

-\item SE accretion naturally drives the BH to be over-massive relative to the stellar component of its host galaxy, due to the rapid timescales over which the mass is accreted.
+\item The SE accretion naturally drives the BH to be overmassive relative to the stellar component of its host galaxy due to the rapid timescales over which the mass is accreted.